 Attributing a maker to a specific shade is a slippery business and always causes debate, even among experts.

 I would also like to acknowledge the mountain of knowledge, opinion and friendship of my late buddy Jim Engel shared with me.
-Like a one-of-a-kind lamp, super rare and impossible to replace.
+Like a one-of-a-kind lamp, he was super rare and impossible to replace.